 - 5 cups vegetable stock or as required to get the desired consistency

-- Put zucchini cubes in a bowl.
+- Put zucchini cubes in another bowl.
 Add around ½ a tablespoon of olive oil and salt.
-Toss.
-Bake in a preheated oven at 200°C (400°F) for around 25 minutes or until their edges turn brown.

 - Boil vegetable stock in a pot.
 Add roasted potatoes, onion, zucchini, garlic pulp, and red chili flakes.
 Mix everything and cook for 1-2 minutes.